Li-Xinqi/scConGraph/README.md

     pip install scConGraph

-The GSL package for Linux should be be downloaded and installed from http://www.gnu.org/software/gsl/.
+The LINE toolkit for graph embedding should be downloaded and installed from https://github.com/tangjianpku/LINE.git.

 ## Tutorial
 For detailed usage, follow our step-by-step tutorial here: